Ahmedmmahdys/ros2_ws/README.md

     -p uri:=bolt://neo4j.example.com:7687 \
     -p user:=neo4j \
     -p password:=secret \
-    -p level_name:="Level 01" \
-    -p mode:=Wall
+    -p chain_relation:=NEXT_12
 ```

-The executor gathers one chain per wall/column head on the specified level by
+The executor gathers the panels connected by the requested `NEXT_*` relation,
-following the `NEXT` relationship all the way to each chain's tail.
-Each chain
+following each chain from its head node to the tail node.
+Every link is
-is published in order: the `hook_point` of the outgoing `PanelTask` message
+published in order: the `hook_point` of the outgoing `PanelTask` message
 matches Neo4j's `HookPoint`, while `panel_position` mirrors `PanelPosition` so
 your crane has access to both the grab location and the panel centre.